 Adaptive Climbing Team

-The Mesa Rim Adaptive Climbing team provides children and adults with physical disability a chance to explore the sport of rock climbing within a safe and encouraging environment.
+The Mesa Rim Adaptive Climbing team provides individuals ages 16+ with physical disability a chance to explore the sport of rock climbing within a safe and encouraging environment.
 The team is best suited for climbers who wish to pursue personal goals with a constructive focus or who wish to participate in adaptive climbing competitions.
 All climbers who wish to join the team must first attend a climbing introduction with an adaptive climbing coach.

 Tuesdays + Thursdays at Mission Valley from 5-7PM

 $120.00 per month adaptive membership which includes access to all 3 practices per week as well as a standard gym membership

 FOX 5 SAN DIEGO COVERS MESA RIM'S ADAPTIVE PROGRAM

 As a part of our commitment to care genuinely about our community, Mesa Rim offers outside organizations that work with the disability community a chance to blend their community with ours.
 We offer two hour climbing clinics to organizations that want to introduce climbing to their members.
 Mesa Rim provides trained staff to provide all services during the clinics.

 All ages welcome

 Small Group Youth Autism Program